Arkisto-Platform/describo-ui-plugins/onedrive/README.md

 />
 ```

-And it registers one service: `this.$onedriveAuthenticationManager`:
+And it registers one service: `this.onedriveAuthenticationManager`:

--   To get the account info of the user: `this.$onedriveAuthenticationManager.getAccount()`
+-   To get the account info of the user: `this.onedriveAuthenticationManager.getAccount()`
--   To get the current access token: `this.$onedriveAuthenticationManager.getToken()`
+-   To get the current access token: `this.onedriveAuthenticationManager.getToken()`

 # Dependencies